 Baking soda comes to the rescue when it's time to clean chrome and stainless steel around the kitchen and bathroom.
 Mix a little water into several tablespoons of baking soda — just enough to make a paste — then rub the paste over the metal with a soft cloth or sponge.
-Clean the baking soda away with a fresh wet sponge, then dry the chrome with a soft towel for golf clubs, stainless steel appliances and grill grates.
+Clean the baking soda away with a fresh wet sponge, then dry the chrome with a soft towel for golf clubs, stainless steel appliances, and grill grates.

-Erase scuff marks from the floor with baking soda and just enough water to give it a paste-like consistency.
+Erase scuff marks with baking soda and just enough water to give it a paste-like consistency.
 Rub the mixture on with a soft cloth, wipe it away, then follow up with an eraser.
 Baking soda paste also removes crayon marks from many surfaces, and will clean away those stubborn tea and coffee stains left behind in mugs and cups.

 A cup of baking soda added to a load of laundry, along with your favorite detergent, helps freshen clothes and keeps them bright.
-Scrub produce fresh from the store by sprinkling baking soda on, then scrubbing with a damp vegetable brush.
-Or, apply a paste of baking soda and water over insect bites or poison ivy to stop the itch.